 The BS degree in health management will help you prepare for a job as a healthcare manager, administrator, consultant, or specialist.
 The curriculum includes coursework in business, healthcare, and liberal arts.

 An Expedited Format with Challenging Coursework

 The BS degree in Health Management offers you a flexible format that works, especially for busy students.
 Lindenwood knows that you, as a professional in the healthcare field, are looking for a program that makes it possible to earn a health management degree while working full time and often odd hours.
 We've developed a Healthcare curriculum with a flexible schedule, allowing you to earn up to 36 credits a year.
 Once a week, you will meet with a small group—usually around 10 students—led by an instructor with real-world experience in a healthcare setting.
 You will learn about three interrelated topics, such as healthcare delivery, policy, and reform.
 As you learn about the topics, you will build your existing skills, network with the instructor and classmates, complete assignments, and work toward your bachelor's degree in health management.

 Lindenwood University has classes held at multiple convenient locations throughout the St. Louis area.
 With so many places available to attend classes, you're certain to be near work or home and your commuting time is greatly reduced.
 Plus, classes are held about once a week in the evenings, so you will have plenty of flexibility as you work to earn a degree.

 Support for Every Student

-When you enroll in the health management accelerated degree program, you will receive the same academic and financial support as every other Lindenwood University student.
-Many of the busy professionals in the accelerated degree program haven't attended college classes for some time, so tutoring is available for anyone who would like to take advantage of this service.
+When you enroll in the health management degree program, you will receive the same academic and financial support as every other Lindenwood University student.
+Many of the busy professionals in the program haven't attended college classes for some time, so tutoring is available for anyone who would like to take advantage of this service.
 We will also guide you through financial assistance options and provide career services whenever requested.

 Faculty with Health Management Experience